 Schema Markup Validator

-Export the JSON-LD and run it through the Schema Markup Validator (SMV), to view any errors or warnings.
+Export the JSON-LD and run it through the Schema Markup Validator (SMV) to view any errors or warnings.
 Again, this serves as an alert to either correct the markup or to highlight gaps in the content.
-Many SEOs preferred Google’s Structured Data Testing Tool (SDTT), as the SMV only shows errors in schema markup syntax and not rich result eligibility; however, the Google has officially deprecated the SDTT and officially replaced it with the SMV on August 9th, 2021.
+Many SEOs preferred Google’s Structured Data Testing Tool (SDTT), as the SMV only shows errors in schema markup syntax and not rich result eligibility; however, Google officially deprecated the SDTT and officially replaced it with the SMV on August 9th, 2021.

 Rich Results Preview Testing